OptimalBI/magnumbi-dispatch-python-library/README.md

 ## Getting started

 Clone this project into a subfolder of your project.
-See the example.
+See the example below for more details.

 PyPI coming soon!